ddcovery/spheres_collision/README.md

 ## The spheres intersection

-As we will see, the different strategies try to minimize the number of times we have test possible collisions between any pair of spheres.
+As we will see, the different strategies try to minimize the number of times we test possible collisions between any pair of spheres.
 But before that, let's explain what it means that 2 spheres collide.

 Let's start with a simpliest problem:  2 circles intersection.